-Committee Type: Policy - Standing Committee Ownership: Board of Directors
+Committee Type: Policy - Standing

 To examine all issues related to athlete safety of participants in school sports and make policy recommendations to the legislative assembly accordingly.

 Sport Medicine & Athlete Safety Committee (SMASC) is a committee appointed by and responsible to the Board of Directors that shall solicit feedback, engage in research and discussion with internal and external stakeholders with the goal of making informed recommendations to the Legislative Assembly.
 Areas of focus should include, but are not limited to: